marian-m12l/studio/README.md

 the license can found in the `LICENSE.vorbis-java` file.

 The `com.jhlabs.image` package is licensed by Jerry Huxtable under the terms of the Apache License 2.0.
-The terms of the license can found in the `LICENSE.jhlabs` file.
+The terms of the license can be found in the `LICENSE.jhlabs` file.